The War in Europe and North Africa: Axis Supremacy, 1939-1942

 To meet this threat the British organized a convoy system similar to that used in the late stages of World War I. Large groups of merchant ships were protected by aircraft in the early stages of their voyages and were then escorted by destroyers through the mid-Atlantic.
 The use of new detection devices known as radar and ASDIC, or sonar, facilitated the destruction of German surface and undersea craft.
 In surface warfare the British had considerable success from the beginning.
-The destruction of the German pocket battleship Graf Spee off Montevideo, Uruguay, in December 1939 was a significant blow, for the ship had already sunk nine Allied ships.
+The destruction of the German pocket battleship Graf Spee off Montevideo, Uruguay, on Dec.
+17, 1939, was a significant blow, for the vessel had already sunk nine Allied ships.
 The struggle that later became known as the Battle of the Atlantic would be a long one.
 Not until 1943 could the Allies claim to have contained Germany's Atlantic sea power.

 After Hitler's speedy triumph in Poland, a period known as the Phony War followed in western Europe.
 Hitler proposed a peace conference, but the proposal was immediately rejected, and the 6-month lull was occupied with strategic planning.
 Hitler turned his attention to the Scandinavian peninsula, control of which would give him air bases for later attacks on Britain as well as harbors from which his rapidly increasing submarine fleet could operate in Atlantic waters.
 Moreover, control of Denmark and Norway would ensure the Germans a valuable source of foods such as fish and dairy products, while depriving the British of these food products.
 Most important of all, Norwegian routes would give Hitler access to Swedish iron ore, critical for Germany's war effort.